Wozniak343/Wozniak343/README.md

 - 🌱 currently learning <span style="color:#34d399"><strong>AI development</strong></span>
 - 🤝 open to learning, building, and collaborating on useful projects

-I am a Systems Engineer, having graduated with a strong commitment to academic and technical excellence.
-My professional focus lives at the intersection of <span style="color:#38bdf8">hardware infrastructure</span>, <span style="color:#a78bfa">software optimisation</span> and <span style="color:#f472b6">process automation</span>.
+Well, here’s the deal: I’m a Systems Engineer driven by one thing—precision.
+I specialize in bridging the gap between infrastructure and automation to build systems that actually deliver.

-I consider myself an efficiency enthusiast.
-I am not only interested in ensuring that the code works, but also that the entire system — from the operating system kernel to the end-user interface — runs with <span style="color:#f97316">clarity</span>, <span style="color:#22c55e">harmony</span> and <span style="color:#60a5fa">precision</span>.
-This attention to detail comes from a deep curiosity about system architecture and a personal appreciation for linguistic precision and high-quality technical documentation.
+I’m an efficiency enthusiast, plain and simple.
+I don’t settle for 'good enough'; I want every layer of the system running with surgical precision.
+Between my deep dive into system architecture and my knack for clean documentation, I make sure nothing falls through the cracks.

 <p>
   <br>